 Enforcement discretion for Good Faith Estimates

 The Department of Health & Human Services (HHS) will exercise its enforcement discretion in situations where a Good Faith Estimate provided to an uninsured or self-pay patient fails to include expected charges from other providers and facilities that are involved in the patient’s care.
-Importantly, this enforcement discretion will only apply up until December 31, 2022.

 Additionally, the HHS will also defer enforcement of the requirement that providers and facilities provide Good Faith Estimate information for individuals enrolled in a health plan or coverage until further rulemaking is issued.